ESA title

 After a preliminary study, it was decided that a Soyuz rocket could launch a pair of Cluster spacecraft.
 However, the very eccentric orbit required a new upper stage.
 Two flights were successfully done at the beginning of 2000 and about six months later, Cluster was launched by a Soyuz-Fregat launcher from Baikonur Cosmodrome, Kazakhstan.

-On 8 February 2002, the ESA Science Programme Committee approved unanimously the extension of the Cluster mission, pushing back the end date from 1 February 2003 to 31 December 2005.
+On 8 February 2002, the ESA Science Programme Committee unanimously approved the extension of the Cluster mission, pushing back the end date from 1 February 2003 to 31 December 2005.
 This extension allowed the first measurements of space plasmas at both small and large scales simultaneously and the sampling of geospace regions never crossed before by four spacecraft flying in close formation.
 In January 2005 the mission was extended from 1 January 2006 to 31 December 2009.
-As of 2022, the mission is still going strong.
+The mission will end with the four satellites reentering Earth's atmosphere one by one, starting with Salsa in September 2024.

 Partnerships